armory/docs-cdaas/content/en/get-started/lambda/index.md

     B --> D[prod-west-2]
 ```

+When deploying to multiple targets, you can specify dependencies between targets using the `constraints.dependsOn` field.
 CD-as-a-Service deploys your Lambda function from your S3 bucket to the `dev` target first.
 You want a linear, success-dependent progression from `dev` to `prod`, so there is a `dependsOn` constraint for staging and prod targets. `staging` depends on `dev` and the prod targets depend on `staging`.

 Add the four targets, one in each region: